KenPainter/GenLogic/docs/schema-syntax/04-parent-to-child.md

 ## What Happens

 Values are copied from parent to child when a row is inserted or the foreign key is updated.
-Triggers on the child table enforce the FOLLOW behavior.
+Triggers on the child table enforce the SYNC behavior.

 In the example above:
 - When an order is created with `customer_fk = 1`